vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 FROM films;
 ```

-will give you a result set with a single column named `title_count`.
+gives you a result set with a single column named `title_count`.
 Aliases are helpful for making results more readable!

 *** =pre_exercise_code
 ```{python}